AnanthaRevathi/EmpDeptProject1/README.md

 Endpoints
 List the RESTful endpoints available in your application:

-POST '/emp':Add a new employee
+1.POST '/emp':Add a new employee
-PUT '/emp/{id}':update a employee get '/allEmp' : get all employees get '/emp/{id}' : get a single employee based on their employee id Delete '/emp/{id}' : Delete the employee based on their employee id.
+2.PUT '/emp/{id}':update a employee
+3.get '/allEmp' : get all employees
+4.get '/emp/{id}' : get a single employee based on their employee id 5.Delete '/emp/{id}' : Delete the employee based on their employee id.